 If you are an Axa or Bupa patient, you cannot book online.
 Please call our office with your authorisation number.

 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

 Physiotherapy Rehabilitation for Carpal Tunnel syndrome in London, at Home or at the Practice

 We offer treatment at your home, anywhere in London, so you don’t have to travel when you are in pain.
-However, we also offer treatment at two Light Centre practices in London, Light Centre Moorgate between Liverpool Street and Monument station EC2 and Light Centre Belgravia in Westminster near Victoria station SW1, as well as at our physiotherapy practice in Clapham between Clapham South and Clapham Common stations SW4 near Battersea.
+However, we also offer treatment at the Light Centre practices in London, Light Centre Monument between London Bridge and Bank stations EC3, Light Centre Belgravia in Westminster near Victoria station SW1 and Light Centre Clapham SW4 in Clapham Common, as well as at our physiotherapy practice in Clapham South SW4, near Battersea.

 Physiotherapy Treatment in London for Carpal Tunnel Syndrome

 Carpal tunnel syndrome occurs when the median nerve in your arm is compressed at the wrist.
 Pressure on the nerve causes pain and weakness in the wrist and hand and numbness or tingling in some of the fingers, usually the thumb, index and middle fingers.